-This course provides an overview of security challenges and strategies of countermeasure in the information systems environment.
+This course will focus on an overview of security challenges and strategies of countermeasure in the information systems environment.
 Topics include definition of terms, concepts, elements, and goals incorporating industry standards and practices with a focus on availability, vulnerability, integrity and confidentiality aspects of information systems.
+(3 credits)

 Student Learning Outcomes (SLOs)

 Upon completion of the course, the students will be able to:

 - Explain the concepts of information systems security as applied to an IT infrastructure.

 - Describe how malicious attacks, threats, and vulnerabilities impact an IT infrastructure.

 - Explain the role of access controls in implementing a security policy.

 - Explain the role of operations and administration in effective implementation of security policy.